Accurate Estimation of Diffusion Coefficients and their Uncertainties from Computer Simulation: Supporting Information

-Electronic Supplementary Information (ESI) available: A complete set of analysis/plotting scripts allowing for a fully reproducible and automated analysis workflow, using \textsc{showyourwork}~\cite{luger_showyourwork_2021}, for this work is available at Ref.~\cite{mccluskey_github_2022} under an MIT license.
-All raw simulation files are available on Zenodo shared under CC BY-SA 4.0 licences, the random walk simulations and other analysis-linked data~\cite{mccluskey_zenodo_2022} and the LLZO raw simulation trajectories~\cite{coles_llzo_zenodo_2022}.
+Derivation of long-time limit covariance matrix for a system of freely diffusing particles, comparison of variance rescaling (\cref{equ:varestMSD}) and block renormalisation approaches, discussion of bias in the distribution of estimated variance of the estimated diffusion coefficient, and a comparison of OLS, WLS, and GLS as estimators for $\D$ applied to MSD data from simulations of \ce{Li7La3Zr2O12} (LLZO).
+Additional Electronic Supplementary Information (ESI) available at Ref.~\cite{mccluskey_github_2022} under an MIT license: A complete set of analysis/plotting scripts allowing for a fully reproducible and automated analysis workflow, using \textsc{showyourwork}~\cite{luger_showyourwork_2021}.
+The LLZO raw simulation trajectories are available on Zenodo shared under a CC BY-SA 4.0 licence~\cite{coles_llzo_zenodo_2022}.
 The method outlined in this work is implemented in the open-source Python package \textsc{kinisi}~\cite{mccluskey_kinisi_2022}, which is available under an MIT license.